 YMCA of San Francisco offers a variety of housing, educational, and other learning programs for children and youth, as well as a number of adult and family camps.

-There are multiple locations in San Francisco, CA, including the YMCA at the Presidio and the UCSF Laurel Heights facility, as well as Marin County and San Mateo areas.
+There are multiple locations, including the YMCA at the Presidio and the UCSF Laurel Heights facility, as well as Marin County and San Mateo areas.